indygreg/mozilla-central-legacy/README.txt

 interfacing with PyMake's parser-level API.
 Where possible, I've called into existing PyMake functions to perform grunt work.

-You Didn't Do X Properly!
+You didn't do X properly!
 -------------------------

 Yes, there is likely lots of subtle functionality that hasn't been ported